 Just before his crucifixion, Jesus prayed, “Father, the hour has come; glorify your Son, that the Son may glorify you.”
-It is not easy for us to understand how crucifixion can be anything other than a painful way to die.
-But in the third chapter of John, Jesus also speaks of his crucifixion as being ‘lifted up’ (ὑψωθῆναι).
-Nicodemus could not have missed the play on words, and perhaps he read a deeper meaning into them, for Jesus seems to be alluding not only to the story of the brazen serpent but also to Isaiah, “Behold, my servant shall act wisely; he shall be high and lifted up (ὑψωθήσεται), and shall be glorified (δοξασθήσεται).”
+It is not easy for us to understand how crucifixion could be anything other than a painful way to die.
+But this is not the only place where Jesus connected his death with his glorification.
+In the third chapter of John, Jesus spoke of his crucifixion as being ‘lifted up’ (ὑψωθῆναι).
+Nicodemus could not have missed the play on words, and perhaps he read a deeper meaning into them, for Jesus seems to be alluding not only to the story of the brazen serpent but also to the words of Isaiah: “Behold, my servant shall act wisely; he shall be high and lifted up (ὑψωθήσεται), and shall be glorified (δοξασθήσεται).”
 (Isa.
-52:13) And then in the very next breath Isaiah speaks of the suffering of the Servant.
+52:13) But then, in the very next breath, Isaiah speaks of the suffering of the Servant.
 His appearance is disfigured beyond recognition.

 The apostle Paul may also refer back to this passage in Isaiah when he writes in his letter to the Philippians about how Christ took upon himself the appearance of a servant, becoming obedient unto the point of death.
-Therefore, Paul declares, “God exalted him (ὑπερύψωσεν) and gave him the Name that is above every name…” This name can be none other than Yahweh as every good Jewish person knew… and a good many Gentiles too.
+Therefore, Paul declares, “God exalted him (ὑπερύψωσεν) and gave him the Name that is above every name…” This name can be none other than Yahweh as every Jewish person knew… and a good many Gentiles too.
 But no!
 Paul says the name is Jesus.
 And of course, that is Paul’s point.
-Jesus is Yahweh (Lord).
+Jesus is Yahweh.
 Paul continues, “…so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord (ὅτι κύριος Ἰησοῦς Χριστὸς) to the glory of God the Father.”
 (Phil.
-2:9-11) There is only one other place in the New Testament where we find a similar expression and there also it is used by Paul to speak of the exaltation of Christ.
+2:9-11) We find a similar expression in 1 Corinthians and there also Paul identifies Christ Jesus with the Yahweh.

 “But to us there is but one God (theos), the Father, of whom are all things, and we in him; and one Lord, Jesus Christ (εἷς κύριος Ἰησοῦς Χριστὸς), by whom are all things, and we by him.
 (1 Cor.
 8:6 KJV)